Check resource records

 dig <example.com> NSSpecify

-Query the record data from the NS server.
-If the domain is delegated to multiple NS servers, repeat the request for each server:
+Request record data from the NS server.
+If the domain is delegated to several NS servers, repeat the request for each server:

 dig <ns_server> <example.com> <type>Specify:

-<ns_server>— The NS server you got in step 3;<type>— record type, e.g.Afor A record.
-To display information about all records in the domain, specifyany.
+<ns_server>— the NS server obtained in step 3;<type>— the record type, for example,Afor an A record.
+To display information about all domain records, specifyany.

-The response will contain the value of the entry and its TTL.
-TTL is the time in seconds during which a resource entry in the NS server cache is considered up to date and does not need to be re-cached.
+The response will contain the value of the record and its TTL.
+TTL is the time in seconds during which a resource record in the NS server cache is considered up to date and does not need to be re-cached.